Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-5/problem_2.md

 If we have a stack of data in a Stack ADT, how would you reverse its elements without using any loop or any additional buffer?

-This task is to write a function that reverses the values in a Stack ADT using recursion
+This task is to write a function that reverses the elements in a Stack ADT using recursion:

 ```java
 template<typename T>